SnakeBoss7/Weather_app/README.md

 PORT=5000
 USERNAME_KEY=your_geonames_username
 WEATH_API=your_weatherapi_key
-OPENAI_API_KEY=your_openai_api_key   # optional (only needed for AI features)
+NVIDIA_API_KEY=your_NVIDIA_API_KEY   # optional (only needed for AI features)
 ```

 Notes:
 - `USERNAME_KEY` is the GeoNames username used for location lookup.
 - `WEATH_API` is the WeatherAPI key used to fetch forecasts.
-- `OPENAI_API_KEY` powers AI-generated fun facts and the chatbot — leave out if you don't need AI features, but the server will log a warning/error if missing.
+- `NVIDIA_API_KEY` powers AI-generated fun facts and the chatbot — leave out if you don't need AI features, but the server will log a warning/error if missing.

 ## Run locally